Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Method

-\textbf{Polite Paraphrase Generation and Evaluation:} We captured context, if available, in the form of prior two turns preceding up to the original utterance.
-We used the gpt-3.5-turbo model to generate polite paraphrases, and checked the impact of incorporating context on the quality of generated paraphrases.
-We tested this by employing three different prompts for generating three versions of polite paraphrases -- (1) \emph{Context-Free:} No context included in the prompt; (2) \emph{Context-Infused:} Prompt includes context and significantly influences the generated paraphrase; (3) \emph{Context-Aware:} Prompt includes context, with the paraphrase being less impacted by it.
-500 rude utterances and their corresponding polite paraphrases were selected for evaluation.
-An in-house annotator assessed the quality of the paraphrases using the scoring guidelines in Appendix \ref{appendix_scoring-guidelines}, Table \ref{table-scoring_dataset} and was not informed about the type of prompt used.
+The gpt-3.5-turbo-0613 model was used to generate the Gold-Standard or Groundtruth polite paraphrases.
+To do this we first explored three different prompts for generating three versions of polite paraphrases before finally deciding on one -- (1) \emph{Context-Free:} No prior dialogue context was included in the prompt, ensuring that the generated paraphrase is solely based on the rude utterance; (2) \emph{Context-Infused:} Prompt includes context which can significantly influence the generated paraphrase; (3) \emph{Context-Aware:} Prompt includes context, with the generated paraphrase being less impacted by it.
+For each version, 500 rude utterances and their corresponding polite paraphrases were randomly selected for qualitative evaluation.
+An in-house annotator assessed the quality of the paraphrases using the scoring guidelines in Table \ref{table-scoring_dataset} and was not informed about the type of prompt used to generate the polite paraphrases.
+The annotator identifies as a 28 year old cis female (pronouns she/her) and was compensated monetarily.
 Table \ref{table-dataset-evaluation} shows the final evaluation scores.
-All scores are significantly different, with the Context-Aware prompt achieves a score comparable to the Context-Free prompt while still incorporating context like the Context-Infused prompt.
+The Context-Aware prompt achieves a score comparable to the Context-Free prompt while still incorporating context like the Context-Infused prompt.
 Context-Aware combines the benefits of both, and was hence used in the CAPP dataset.